What Is The 10-3-2-1-0 Method & Why Is It Popular?

 ♬ original sound – Meral Arik | Tech Entrepreneur

-It’s not just on Tiktok, though – doctorjesss on Instagram has gone over the same method, providing a more educational angle.
+It’s not just on TikTok, though – doctorjesss on Instagram has gone over the same method, providing a more educational angle.
 She explains how avoiding big meals 3 hours before bed can “help reduce symptoms of reflux” and warns us that alcohol can impair your natural sleep cycle if drunk during the run-up to bedtime.

 Beyond the online hype, medical institutions, including the NHS, endorse the importance of a sleep routine.
 Why not go one step further and incorporate sleep friendly concepts across the entirety of your day?